-Below the peptide line is a two-tabbed panel, which initially shows the protein sequence with the total coverage and all identified residues highlighted in red.
-It switches to 'grid' mode when a peptide has been selected, see below.
-By clicking on the left-hand tab, you can always go back to the sequence view.
+Initially the Sequence tab is selected showing the protein sequence with the total coverage and all identified residues highlighted in red, and residues fournd modified in blue.
+It switches to 'grid' mode when a peptide has been selected in the right-hand listbox, see below.
+By selecting the left-hand tab, you can always go back to the sequence view.